DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 ![Electrum 16](images/40_electrum_16.png)

-Click the QR-code in the bottom right corner:
+Click the QR-code in the bottom right corner and scan the QR-code on your phone:

 ![Electrum 17](images/40_electrum_17.png)

+That should bring up your `xpub...` key

-If you have an error with scanning the QR-code, check the Trobleshooting guide [Scan QR-code with Electrum](hodl-guide_71_scan-QR.md)
+If you have an error with scanning the QR-code, check the Troubleshooting guide [Scan QR-code with Electrum](hodl-guide_71_scan-QR.md)

 We no longer need internet.
 To reduce the attack vector, put your computer in flight mode.
 You should now have a master public key as Cosigner 1, before clicking next take note of a few characters in the beginning, the middle and the end.
 Click Next: